Why would software developers think that business leaders want a dashboard like the one on their racing car, speedboat, aeroplane or moped?

 - The reporting of % SLA compliance obscures the direct evidence of the underlying measure and an implied target eg. The % of Transactions with an Order to Cash time of less than 60 Days.

 - There’s no sense at all of how this measure is changing over time.

 Some of these things we can fix visually.
-Here’s a quick example using the same data in Tableau.
+Here’s a quick example using the same data.

 Each measure is placed on a bullet chart as advocated by Stephen Few.
 This packs multiple measures together for higher density display and allows direct comparison between them.